chrsm/Yuescript/doc/docs/pt-br/doc/getting-started/usage.md

 	})
 	```

-## YueScript Tool
+## Ferramenta YueScript

-Use YueScript tool with:
+Use a ferramenta YueScript com:

 ```shell
 > yue -h